kcarino17/DH150-UX/README.md

    - Articles themselves are well organized, with subheaders to help readers navigate through the information given.

 **9. Help users recognize, diagnose, and recover from errors**
+   - If a page does not exist, there is a custom error page.
+This is good and keeps the website stylistically consistent!
+There are also links to the side and at the top so that the user can navigate back to the website's content.
+   - When signing up for the newsletter, the system is able to tell if an invalid email address has been entered.
+This is good for letting the user know if they have accidentally typed their email in wrong and ensuring that they are able to sign up for the content that they want.

 **10. Help and documentation**
+   - There is no "Help" page available.
+However, for the casual user, there should be no need to use a help feature for the purposes of this website, because it is primarily for providing information.
+If a user has questions, there is a "Contact Us" page at the very bottom.